dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 ```
 dfx canister call sns_root list_sns_canisters '(record {})'
 ```
-When running the testflight on mainnet, pass `--network ic` as an additional argument to `dfx canister` above.
+When running the testflight on the mainnet, pass `--network ic` as an additional argument to `dfx canister` above.

 ## Test upgrading canisters via SNS proposals